-Pari Passu Underlying Exposures

-RREL32

-Updated: 5 October 2020
+Pari Passu Underlying Exposures RREL32 Date of first publication: 27 May 2019 Updated: 5 October 2020

-- (a) How should this field be filled in if an obligor has two underlying exposure parts ranking pari passu? - (b) Does the field "Pari Passu Underlying Exposures" include any other exposures to the obligor or only other exposures relating to the property whose mortgage is included in the pool?
+(a) How should this field be filled in if an obligor has two underlying exposure parts ranking pari passu?

+(b) Does the field "Pari Passu Underlying Exposures" include any other exposures to the obligor or only other exposures relating to the property whose mortgage is included in the pool?